httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {: title="Response with Digest of encoded response"}

-## Client Provides Full Representation Data, Server Provides No Representation Data
+## Client Provides Full Representation Data and Server Provides No Representation Data

 The request `Repr-Digest` field-value is calculated on the enclosed content, which is the JSON object `{"hello": "world"}` followed by an LF